EchooWww/self_learning/readme.md

 console.log(jonas);
 ```

-Behind the sence: 4 steps
+🆕 Create instances with function constructor and ES6 class: (but not object.create())

 1. New empty object {} is created
-2. Function is called, this = {}
+2. Function is called, this keyword is set to the new empty object
-3. {} linked to the prototype
+3. {} empty object linked to the prototype, i.e. the **proto** property
-4. function automatically return{}
+4. function automatically return the new object

 ```js
 // Instances of Person prototype